MaterializeInc/materialize/doc/developer/design/README.md

 Some specific times when you should write a design document:

+Definitely write a design document:

+1. If it's going to involve multiple people and/or teams coordinating changes.
+2. If there are multiple alternative implementations and no clear best option.
+3. If it changes a customer-facing/public API, or a major private API (for example, the API for implementing new sinks).

+Consider writing a design document:

 1. If the change is large/cross-cutting, e.g., will be spread over multiple PRs.
 2. If the change will take more than a week to implement or will proceed in phases that need clearly delimited scope.
-3. If there are multiple alternative implementations and no clear best option.
-4. If it's going to involve multiple people and/or teams coordinating changes.
-5. If it changes a customer-facing/public API, or a major private API (for example, the API for implementing new sinks).

 Many smaller changes do still benefit from a quick design doc to clarify thinking.
 Err on the side of writing a design document.